Policy and TreatiesXinhua/Alamy

-Humane Society International engages with international agreements that either directly or indirectly affect animals on a large, global scale.
-The adoption or rejection of one international measure can affect thousands or even millions of animals.
-We actively lobby for stronger protections and against weakening of protective measures at the following:
+Humane Society International advocates for the strengthening of international agreements that either directly or indirectly affect animals on a large, global scale.
+The adoption or rejection of even one international measure can affect thousands of animals.

-The United Nations and its General Assembly and Food and Agriculture Organization address many issues involving animals and the environment.
-The Humane Society of the United States has had official consultative status with the United Nations Economic and Social Council (ECOSOC) since 1996.
+- The United Nations and its General Assembly and Food and Agriculture Organization address many issues involving animals and the environment such as fishing, livestock and climate change.

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a United Nations agreement that aims to protect certain species of wild fauna and flora against over-exploitation through international trade in animals, plants and their products.
-HSI experts regularly attend CITES meetings and contribute by preparing research materials for consideration by the country delegates.
+- The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a United Nations agreement between 183 nations that aims to protect species of wild fauna and flora against over-exploitation from international commercial trade in animals, plants and their products.

-The Convention on the Conservation of Migratory Species of Wild Animals (CMS) is a United Nations agreement that aims to conserve terrestrial, marine, and avian migratory species throughout their range.
-Range states may create global or regional agreements under the CMS umbrella for certain listed species.
-HSI is an official cooperating partner of the CMS and some of its subsidiary agreements, including the CMS Sharks MoU.
+- The Convention on the Conservation of Migratory Species of Wild Animals (CMS) is a United Nationals agreement that aims to conserve terrestrial, marine, and avian migratory species throughout their range.

-The World Bank is an organization of five institutions providing financing, policy advice, and technical assistance to governments of developing countries.
-HSI assisted in the creation of the International Finance Corporation’s Good Practice Note on Animal Welfare.
+- The World Bank is an organization of five institutions providing funding, policy advice, and technical assistance to governments of developing countries.